BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 For memory-based autoscaling, memory usage must increase and decrease proportionally to the replica count.
 On average an increase in replica count must lead to an overall decrease in memory (working set) usage per-pod.
 A decrease in replica count must lead to an overall increase in per-pod memory usage.

 Replace your existing HPA with the `hello-world-nginx-mem-hpa` spec from above in your project.
-Trigger a re-deploy of the load-test deployment.
+If it's .

 Describe the HPA.